- Enables treatment plants to better understand the unique characteristics of their wastewater flow

 The Time is Now for a Better, Smarter Design

 The methods and formulas for headworks design and equipment sizing have remained constant for decades while the industry continues to evolve.
-As a result, treatment plants and collections systems around the world continue to deal with ongoing and unnecessary maintenance issues, equipment failure, and a significant reduction in overall system efficiency and performance due to the inadequacies of a plant’s first line of defense.
-Combined with the realities of increasingly strained natural resources, growing populations centers, aging infrastructure and shifting weather patterns, it is easy to see that this path cannot be sustained by an industry that is required to do more with less.
+As a result, treatment plants and collection systems around the world continue to deal with ongoing and unnecessary problems.
+Due to the inadequacies of a plant’s first line of defense, there are issues with maintenance, equipment failure, and a significant reduction in overall system efficiency and performance.
+Combined with the realities of increasingly strained natural resources, growing population centers, aging infrastructure, and shifting weather patterns, it is easy to see that this path cannot be sustained by an industry that is required to do more with less.

 Factors Affecting a Treatment Plant’s Flow